zerkering/de_youtube_azure_project/README.md

 Description: Perform data transformation and preprocessing in Azure Databricks.
 This includes cleaning, aggregating, and preparing data for further analysis.\
 **4. Data Visualization**\
 Tool Used: Tableau\
-Description: Create intuitive and interactive dashboards in Tableau.
-Utilize the preprocessed data to generate insightful visualizations and reports\
+Description: Connect Databricks to Tableau then create intuitive and interactive dashboards in Tableau.
+Utilize the preprocessed data to generate insightful visualizations and reports